Dewalade1/Bertelsmann-Scholarship-2020-Data-Track/README.md

 * Completed Lesson 2
 * The methodology map can be used to select the proper model for solving a business problem.
-* There are three types of numerical data: Count, Categorical and Time-series
+* There are three types of numerical data:
+    * Count
+    * Categorical
+    * Time-series
-* There are two categories of classification data: Binary and Non-binary classification
+* There are two categories of classification data:
+    * Binary classification
+    * Non-binary classification

+**Thoughts:** Data comes in different types

 ![numeric datatypes](./images/numeric-data-types.png)